HelsinkiHacklab/reactor/projectlog/phase1/lessons_learned.md

 many problems (and soldering those wires correctly without causing shorts or melting [and thus distorting] the headers takes skill [see 1]).

-I guess flat cables would be ok, or RJ connectors, or Molex, or UMNL.
+I guess ribbon cables would be ok (and these can still be sanely connected to normal pin-headers), or RJ connectors, or Molex, or UMNL.
 Pay the price, it will save headache.

 ## 13. Servos don't make good indicator dials